clairexen/riscv-fanfic/riscv-rcfmt/riscv-rcfmt.md

     |     imm9        | rs2'| f2| rs1'|  funct5 | rd' |    opcode   | rc-format
     |     imm12             | f2| rs1'|  funct5 | rd' |    opcode   | ic-format

-If we for example dedicate funct3=1xx in MISC-MEM to this format, then this would give us encoding space for 64 three-address instructions with 9-bit immediate.
+If we for example dedicate funct3=11x in MISC-MEM to rc-format instructions, then this would give us encoding space for 32 three-address instructions with 9-bit immediate.

-If we dedicate one minor opcode in OP-IMM or OP-IMM-32 to this format, then this would give us encoding space for 16 two-address instructions with 12-bit immediate.
+If we dedicate one minor opcode in OP-IMM or OP-IMM-32 to the ic-format, then this would give us encoding space for 16 two-address instructions with 12-bit immediate.